 “If Dos Santos wins, and if Vicente is given a key role in government, it will mean that the lines between state and the national oil company Sonangol will be more blurred than before,” Marne Beukes, an analyst at IHS Global Insight in London, said in an e-mailed response to questions.
 “It potentially opens a door to more political interference and vested interests.”

 Dos Santos, 69, has ruled Angola, sub-Saharan Africa’s second biggest oil producer, for 32 years.
 The former Marxist state produces about 1.8 million barrels of crude a day, pumped mainly by companies such as Exxon Mobil Corp.
-(XOM), Chevron Corp.
-(CVX), BP Plc (BP/) and Total SA.
+(XOM:US), Chevron Corp.
+(CVX:US), BP Plc (BP/) and Total SA.

 The choice of Vicente as dos Santos’s running mate faced opposition from some members of the ruling Popular Movement for the Liberation of Angola, or MPLA, according to London-based analysts such as Sebastian Boe at IHS Global Insight and Markus Weimer at Chatham House.
 A decision on a slate of candidates was delayed from December as the party debated the matter.